Doubts linger as Spain's Aena kickstarts privatisation

 "Some investors that were in the initial list have withdrawn from the race," said a source with direct knowledge of the matter.

-The source said the final list of contenders should include Corporacion Alba (ALB.MC), Ferrovial (FER.MC), the Children's Investment Fund Management and Norges Bank Investment Management, as reported earlier on Wednesday by business daily Expansion.
+The source said the final list of contenders should include Corporacion Alba, Ferrovial, the Children's Investment Fund Management and Norges Bank Investment Management, as reported earlier on Wednesday by business daily Expansion.

 Corporacion Alba confirmed to Reuters it had put in a bid.
 Ferrovial and Norges Bank Investment Management declined to comment while the Children's Investment Fund Management could not be reached for comment.